 Right in the heart of Prenzlauer Berg you can find a very original café born from the love and passion for good food of Elisabetta and Bachir.

-Fresh made stuffed ravioli, minestrone soup and bruschetta, homemade hummus, the so-called “African bowl”, a cup filled with Joloff rice, mafè, yassa, and vegetables straight from Senegal: these are only some of the specialties of Ataya Caffe, the first (and probably only) Italo-African restaurant in whole Germany.
+Fresh made stuffed ravioli, minestrone soup and bruschetta, homemade hummus, the so-called “African bowl”, a cup filled with Joloff rice, mafè, yassa, and vegetables straight from Senegal: these are only some of the specialties of Ataya Caffe, the first (and probably only) Italo-African vegan restaurant in whole Germany.

-Ataya Caffe is a place that goes far beyond the concept of a regular bar or restaurant (indeed you can both have breakfast and lunch there) and has a very peculiar approach to its customers, just like the owners themselves state: “We aim at making them feel at ease and taken care of.
+Ataya Caffe is a place that goes far beyond the concept of a regular bar or restaurant (indeed you can both have breakfast and lunch there and, on Saturday, also dinner) and has a very peculiar approach to its customers, just like the owners themselves state: “We aim at making them feel at ease and taken care of.
 Even if they decide not to eat anything and spend here the whole morning, paying only for a cappuccino.”
 These are the words that Elisabetta and Bachir told us when we sat together with them to try and understand how the idea of a restaurant that mixes high-quality Italian cuisine (Elisabetta worked for quite a long time as a chef in a very well-known Sardinian restaurant) together with the African one.
 Both the food and the interior design of the place will give you a deep feeling of peace and serenity that are rare to find in similar places.
 Bachir’s motto indeed is “Cuisine, just like music and love, has no boundaries whatsoever but it has the power to bring people together.”

 Ataya Caffe’s Menu